scaleoutsean/awesome-solidfire/README.md

   - QEMU/KVM virtualization
   - LXC containers
   - Read [this](https://scaleoutsean.github.io/2025/06/24/initial-exploration-solidfire-proxmox-plugin.html) if interested in building SolidFire plugin for Proxmox
+- Firemox - an opinionated console tool for PVE with SolidFire - can be found [here](https://github.com/scaleoutsean/firemox)

 #### Linux-related (OpenStack, KVM, Oracle VM)